vistadataproject/documents/README.md

 __In Model-driven VISTA, interfacing is through the Master VistA Data Model (MVDM)  with Attribute-Based Access Control (ABAC)__.
 For __existing CPRS clients__, security is enhanced and audited by the RPC Locker; then all reads and writes controlled through MVDM/ABAC.
 For __new  clients__ and interfaces, reads and writes are through MVDM/ABAC.
 Authentication for all VISTA clients and interfaces is provided (*separately*) through Enterprise mechanisms.
 <br><br><br>

 #### VISTA Interfacing Transition
+Within VISTA's new symmetric read/write interface (blue bidirectional arrow) is the embedded, real-time, server-side, in-process transactional, RDF-based transactional Master VISTA Data Model.

 ![vdp-transition](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20161119.png)

-Note: Within the symmetric read/write interface (blue bidirectional arrow) is the embedded, real-time, server-side, in-process transactional, RDF-based transactional VISTA Data Model.

 Code-driven VISTA <br> (Current) | Model-driven VISTA <br> (VISTA Data Project)